teresa-m/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 The differences between the two texts are quantifiable, but do these also affect the content?

-## Compare Visually
+## Compare visually

 A picture says more than 1000 words!
 Accordingly, we want to get closer to the actual content of both texts.
-Particularly for larger corpora, a word cloud can be a nice way to get a first idea, what a text is about.
+Particularly for larger corpora, a word cloud can be a nice way to get a first idea of what a text is about.

-> <hands-on-title> Visualise the Content of Poem One </hands-on-title>
+> <hands-on-title> Visualize the Content of Poem One </hands-on-title>
 >
 > 1. Run {% icon workflow-run %} {% tool [Generate a word cloud](toolshed.g2.bx.psu.edu/repos/bgruening/wordcloud/wordcloud/1.9.4+galaxy2) %} with the following parameters:
 >    - {% icon param-file %} *"Input file"*: `5: Replace Text on data 3` (output of **Replace Text** {% icon tool %})